makersacademy/chitter-challenge/README.md

 * Secondly, I drew a relational diagram focusing focusing on what happens after every step in the app.
 For example: the user opens the website, then peeps are displayed (no login required).
 The user can choose to sign-up and/or log-in to post new peeps.
 * Finally, I drew a quick mock-up of the pages, to have a better understanding on where to place the different sections, etc.

-Regarding the development process, I made sure to stick by this flow:
+Regarding the development process, I tried to stick by this flow as much as possible:
 * Feature Test
 * Unit Tests
 * Implementation